 Respected members of the philanthropy community volunteer their expertise and leadership as a member of the Steering Committee.
-Members serve two-year terms and support the work of the staff in achieving the mission of the Africa Grantmakers’ Affinity Group.
+Members support the work of the staff in achieving the mission of the Africa Grantmakers’ Affinity Group.

 Rohit Burman joined The Estée Lauder Companies in October 2014, moving from his position as Executive Director for Europe, Africa and the Middle Ease at the M·A·C AIDS Fund (MAF).
 He has over 14 years of experience in non-profit, public health and corporate philanthropy guiding strategy and overseeing programs.
 He currently serves on the Board of Directors of Philanthropy New York and also serves on the Advisory Board on Aging for Partners for Livable Communities and the Trustee’s Committee on Education at the Museum of Modern Art, New York.
 Rohit graduated from The College of Wooster, Ohio and received his Master’s of Public Policy from Georgetown University.

 Shira Gitomer specializes in the sectors of public health and community advocacy and with field experience in China, Kenya, and South Africa.
 In addition to the creation and design of the slum transformation initiative, she is currently leading two programs on behalf of Geneva Global clients.
 She has an undergraduate degree from The School of Public Policy and International Studies at University of Denver and MPH from the School of Medicine and Health Sciences from The George Washington University.